rmadar/pandoc-templates/README.md

 It might be interesting to have a look to [pandoc filter in python](https://github.com/jgm/pandocfilters) in order to properly perform the tasks below (and possibly many more).

+### Documentation

+- [ ] explain the workflow and the various tags accepted for the notebook

 ### Cross-references
 - [ ] `pandoc-crossref` works well but